 | 2nd Lt.
-William A. Reed Jr.
+William

-A few weeks later east of Concepcion, William was in a tank when it came under enemy fire.
-One of the enemy rounds hit the tank knocking it out.
-After escaping the tank, a second round hit the tank under William and wounding him while he was attempting to free his tank crew.
-The other members of his tank crew moved William from the tank and laid him under a bridge.
-William would not allow himself to be evacuated since their were other wounded soldiers.
+A few weeks later, east of Concepcion, Bill's tank was serving as a rear guard when it came under enemy fire.
+One of the enemy rounds hit his tank's track knocking the tank out.
+After escaping the tank, Bill was standing on the front of the tank, attempting to free his tank crew.
+A second round hit the tank, directly below where he was standing, mortally wounding him.
+The other members of his tank crew carried Bill from the tank and laid him under a bridge.
+Bill would not allow himself to be evacuated since their were other wounded soldiers.
 He insisted that these men be taken first.

-On December 24, 1941, 2nd Lt.
-William A. Reed Jr. died of his wounds under a bridge during the Battle of the Philippines.
-After the war, the remains of 2nd Lt.
-William A. Reed Jr. were returned to the United States.
+On December 30, 1941, 2nd Lt.
+William A. Reed Jr. died of his wounds, under a bridge, during the Battle of the Philippines.
+He was posthumously awarded the Purple Heart and Silver Star, for gallantry, in 1947.
+He also was posthumously promoted to first lieutenant.

 After the war, the remains of 1st Lt.
 William W. Read were returned to the United States.
 He was buried at Arlington National Cemetery in Arlington, Virginia.